 -

-A $50,000 credit is purchased for $43,000.
+A $60,000 credit is purchased for $53,000.
 How much credit is the purchaser entitled to claim?

-The full amount of credit, $50,000, may be claimed by the purchaser.
+The full amount of credit, $60,000, may be claimed by the purchaser.

 -

-The transferee will recognize Wisconsin capital gain income when the credit is used to offset a Wisconsin income tax liability.
+A transferee will recognize Wisconsin capital gain income when the credit is used to offset a Wisconsin income tax liability.
 The capital gain recognized is equal to the difference between the purchaser's or transferee's basis in the tax credit, which is the fair market value of consideration paid for the tax credit and any transaction costs incurred to acquire the tax credit, and the amount of Wisconsin income tax liability satisfied by use of the tax credit.
-The character of the capital gain as either short-term or long-term is determined based on the amount of time between the date the purchaser or transferee acquired the tax credit and the date the credit is used to offset the purchasers or transferees Wisconsin income tax liability.
+The capital gain is either short-term or long-term which is determined based on the amount of time between the date the purchaser or transferee acquired the tax credit and the date the credit is used to offset the purchasers or transferees Wisconsin income tax liability.
 If the time period is more than one year, it is a long-term capital gain; if the time period is one year or less, it is a short-term capital gain.

 -

-If a 2022 credit is purchased or transferred in 2023 or later, may the purchaser's or transferee's 2022 return be amended to claim the credit?
+If a 2023 credit is purchased or transferred in 2024 or later, may the purchaser's or transferee's 2023 return be amended to claim the credit?

 No. The credit is first available to be claimed by the purchaser or transferee for the taxable year in which it is purchased or transferred.